fsbraun/django-automations/doc/reference.rst

 .. py:method:: .OnError(next_node)

     defines a node to continue with in case the ``Execute`` node fails with an exception.
+If no ``.OnError`` modifier is given the automation will stop if an error occurs.
+The error information is kept in the task instance in the database.

 flow.If
 =======